 Australian Shepherd Health and Conditions

-Just like us, humans can inherit diseases through DNA, the Australian Shepherds can inherit some of the diseases their parent had.
+Just like us, humans can inherit diseases through DNA, the Australian Shepherds can inherit some of the diseases their parents had.

 In general, this breed is known as a healthy one.
-However, there are certain diseases that occur and that can be heritable.
+However, certain diseases occur and that can be heritable.